Liner Notes

 by Benjamin Ray

-It seems so obvious, in retrospect, but 1982 was the year that the big rock acts of the 1970s came to an end and the '80s pop and hair metal scene took over.
+1982 was the year that the big rock acts of the 1970s came to an end, for a while, and the '80s pop and hair metal scene took over.
 This is most evident in the immense popularity of Thriller, the best-selling album in the world.

-Of course, Michael Jackson's landmark LP spawned seven Top 40 hits, many of which were good, but it's more noteworthy in that it arrived during a year that saw final albums by Supertramp, Led Zeppelin, Pink Floyd, The Clash, Blondie and The Who.
-Some of those bands would reform minus a key member later, of course.
+Of course, Michael Jackson's landmark LP spawned seven Top 40 hits (most in the following year), and it arrived during a year that saw final albums by Supertramp, Led Zeppelin, Pink Floyd, The Clash, Blondie and The Who.
+It was evident the old guard was gone and new wave, glossy fairly disposable pop, hair metal, nascent hip-hop and the underground alternative scene were to be the dominant scenes of the new decade.

-In the progressive rock quarters, there wasn't much news.
-King Crimson cut Beat, which was an inferior rewrite of Discipline, and Genesis released the double-album Three Sides Live, which is their best live album even if most of it is post-Peter Gabriel material.
-Queen also went disco/pop with Hot Space and Steve Miller recorded his last hit with Abracadabra (featuring the incredibly thought-provoking lyrics "Abra abracadabra / I wanna reach out and grab ya").
-The Alan Parsons Project also cut their final great album, Eye In The Sky, while Rush continued their popularity with Signals.
+In the progressive rock quarters, King Crimson cut Beat, an inferior rewrite of Discipline, and Genesis released the double-album Three Sides Live, which is their best live album even if most of it is post-Peter Gabriel material.
+Queen also went disco/pop with Hot Space (featuring the David Bowie collaboration "Under Pressure" and Steve Miller recorded Abracadabra (featuring the incredibly thought-provoking lyrics "Abra abracadabra / I wanna reach out and grab ya").
+The Alan Parsons Project also cut their final great album, Eye In The Sky and Rush continued its use of synths on Signals.

 Alternative was starting to make its first appearance in 1982, with the Cure's album Pornography and Elvis Costello's Imperial Bedroom making their appearances.
-The Misfits bashed out Walk Among Us that year, while Judas Priest began Screaming for Vengeance and Dire Straits cut Love Over Gold, a solid album that gave no hint as to the success they would have a few years later.
+The Misfits bashed out Walk Among Us that year and Siouxsie and the Banshees had the fine "Fireworks."

-Other pop/rock hybrids were ruling the charts, with songs by Duran Duran, Prince, Billy Idol, Dexy's Midnight Runners, INXS and Phil Collins all over the radio.
-But perhaps the most important cultural album was Grandmaster Flash's The Message, of which the title track is generally referred to as the first real rap song (or at least the first one to effectively say something meaningful).
-It was the touchstone for the slow rise of hip hop through the 80s, which would explode near the end of the decade with N.W.A., Public Enemy, Run D.M.C. and the Beastie Boys' "Paul's Boutique."
+Perhaps the most important cultural album was Grandmaster Flash's The Message, of which the title track is generally referred to as the first real rap song (or at least the first one to effectively say something meaningful).
+It was the touchstone for the slow rise of hip-hop through the 80s, a movement that would rise in popularity and critical acclaim by the end of the decade.

 All content © The Daily Vault unless otherwise stated.
 All rights reserved.
 Reproduction of any article or any portion thereof without express written consent of The Daily Vault is prohibited.
 Album covers are the intellectual property of their respective record labels, and are used in the context of reviews and stories for reference purposes only.